 Less than a week later, Sister Craven and Sister Bingham went on to visit with members in Guatemala and Honduras from Sept.
 20-22.
 In Central America, Sister Bingham and Sister Craven were accompanied by members of the area presidency — Elder Brian K. Taylor and his wife, Sister Jill Taylor, and Elder Alan R. Walker and his wife, Sister Inés Walker.

 During both trips, much of the women leaders’ discussions centered on the importance of temples and the key role that the ordinances and covenants available through temples have in the gospel and the work of salvation.

 “The members in Honduras and Guatemala treasure their temples,” Sister Bingham said.
 “We drove by the beautiful lot identified for the San Pedro Sula temple (Honduras) location, visited the grounds of the magnificent illuminated Quetzaltenango temple one evening, and heard the sisters bear testimony of the uplifting, peace-giving influence of being within the temple.”

 It was also encouraging to witness the excitement that new converts had for the temple, Sister Bingham said, noting that many converts shared how they were preparing to go and be sealed to their families.

 Happiness from the temple

 The temple in Buenos Aires, Argentina, wasn’t built until many years after she left the country, Sister Franco explained.
-So when her father was called to serve as a bishop, he was given one ticket to visit the temple in Salt Lake City during general conference and receive his own endowments.
+So when her father was called to serve as a bishop, he was given one ticket to travel to Salt Lake City for general conference.
+While in Utah, he could receive his endowment.
 But rather than going by himself to the temple, Sister Franco’s father decided to wait and save up money so the whole family could go together and be sealed.